cncf/toc/proposals/incubation/keptn.md

 - *Clear separation of control-plane and execution-plane*: Both components can be installed separately and allow for different execution-planes that are connected to Keptn.
 - *Multi-cluster support*: Keptn control-plane and execution plane can run on separate clusters in the same or even in different cloud providers or on-prem.
 This allows, e.g., Keptn to orchestrate delivery of application even if each stage/environment is managed on a separate Kubernetes cluster.
 - *Support for individual tasks in sequences*: User defined tasks can be added to a task sequence allowing for customized sequences.
-- *Support for multiple parallel stages to be executed*: TBD
+- *Support for multiple parallel stages to be executed*: TBD Johannes
+- *Hardening of Keptn*: Introduced RBAC for all Keptn core services to restrict permissions used by Keptn, added security contexts for core services, and core services are not running root users anymore.
+- *Concept for subscribing execution-plane services to the control-plane*: Developed an approach to manage subscription of execution-plane services to the Keptn control-plane.
+- *Reduced resource consumption*: TBD Johannes

-**Ecosystem Growth**: Keptn has grown its ecosystem by adding support for more than 15 tools and addd and strengthened integrations with CNCF projects as well as other tools.
+**Ecosystem Growth**: Keptn has grown its ecosystem by adding support for more than 15 tools and added and strengthened integrations with CNCF projects as well as other tools.
 Besides, the Keptn team is providing [templates](https://github.com/keptn-sandbox?q=template&type=&language=&sort=) to foster new tools integrations.
-- Added integrations: ArgoRollouts, LitmusChaos, Jenkins, Slack, Splunk, Gitlab, Grafana, Jira, AnsibleTower, XMatters, Locust, Artillery, ZenDesk, Azure DevOps, OneChart (from Gimlet), and counting
+- Added integrations: ArgoRollouts, LitmusChaos, Slack, Splunk, Gitlab, Grafana, Jira, AnsibleTower, XMatters, Locust, Artillery, ZenDesk, Azure DevOps, OneChart (from Gimlet), and counting
-- Strengthened integrations in CNCF Ecosystem: CloudEvents, Prometheus, Helm
+- Strengthened integrations with CNCF Ecosystem: CloudEvents, Prometheus, Helm, Jenkins

+TBD double check this list

 **Community**: We have significantly grown our community, on average by the factor 2 spanning across our multiple channels.
 In Slack, which is our preferred way to interact with the Keptn community, we have more than double our weekly active users (from around 50 to 110+), and all other community channels have shown significant increase as well as shown in the following.
 Besides the community growth, we have established weekly Keptn developer and community meetings (see public CNCF calendar) as well as monthly Keptn user groups to foster exchange between Keptn adopters that share best practices on their Keptn usage.